 How It Still Affects You Today

 The Great Depression of 1929 devastated the U.S. economy.
 Half of all banks failed.
 Unemployment rose to 25 percent and homelessness increased.
-Housing prices plummeted 30 percent, international trade collapsed by 60 percent, and prices fell 10 percent.
+Housing prices plummeted 30 percent, international trade collapsed by 60 percent, and prices fell 10 percent per year.
 It took 25 years for the stock market to recover.